 2. Fast – Locate your distribution centres for mass reach

 It’s likely that you chose the locations for your warehousing and distribution centres based on serving stores not homes.
 Not only are these sites not designed for shipping hundreds of orders, which may be quite small in value, to individual customers, but they may not even be optimally located to do so.

 This wasn’t so bad when ecommerce was a new concept.
 Customers expected to have to wait a number of days to get their order.
 Most retailers can meet that expectation for most orders with just a few distribution centres.

 The problem is that customer expectations have shifted rapidly when it comes to how quickly they receive their order.
 A lot of this is down to the digitally native retailers who never had to think about servicing stores and as such designed their supply chains specifically around a high number of orders going to a high number of destinations.

 For these companies speed is everything.
-They don’t have stores they can compete with so to grab market share their model has been focused on convenience – often in the form of speed.
+They don’t have stores to act as a point of competition, so to grab market share their model has been focused on convenience – often in the form of speed.